 You’re paying interest on the money you borrow, so it’s generally better to only borrow funds that you actually need.
 Further, it’s probably wise to only take out as much as you can afford to repay on time, because paying on time is an important key to rebuilding your credit.

 If you are denied a personal loan, don’t despair.
-You may have several options for moving forward:
+You may have options for moving forward:

 Appealing to the Lender

 You can try to explain the factors that led you to file for bankruptcy and how you have turned things around, whether that’s a record of on-time payments or improved savings.
-They may not change their minds, but there’s always a possibility they can adjust their decision on a case-by-case basis.
+The lending institution may not change its mind, but there’s always a possibility the lender can adjust its decision case by case.

-You likely have the best chance at an institution that you’ve worked with for years or one that is less bound to one-size-fits-all formulas —such as a local credit union, community bank, online lender, or peer-to-peer lender.
+You likely have the best chance at an institution that you’ve worked with for years or one that is less bound to one-size-fits-all formulas — a local credit union, community bank, online lender, or peer-to-peer lender.

 A co-signer who has a strong credit and income history may be able to help you qualify for a loan.
-But keep in mind that if you can’t pay, they will be responsible for paying back your loan.
+But keep in mind that if you can’t pay, the co-signer may be responsible for paying back your loan.

 Building Your Credit

-It’s okay to take some time to try to improve your credit score before re-applying for a personal loan.
-You still have a chance to work toward reducing your other debt, such as credit card balances or student loans.
+It’s OK to take some time to try to improve your credit scores before reapplying for an unsecured personal loan.
+You still have a chance to work toward reducing your other debt.